-One of the most common problems many new forex traders may face is feeling confused about volatile prices and not knowing the best time in point to buy and sell.
-In light of this, ZFX wishes to introduce to new investors a technical indicator suiting their needs – the moving average – and illustrate how the moving average and Granville’s 8 rules can be used in pairs to determine the best trading signals.
+One of the most common problems many new forex traders may face is being confused about volatile prices and not knowing the best time in point to buy and sell.
+In this article, ZFX introduces to you a basic technical indicator – the moving average (MA) – and illustrates how Granville’s 8 rules can be implemented in MA to determine the best timing for trading.

 What is technical analysis?

-If one predicts the mid-and-long-term price trends based on the company’s well-being and overall economy’s rise and fall as well as the economic cycle, and that is what considered as fundamental analysis.
-Then, technical analysis means using the graphical analysis to anticipate the variations of short-to-long term prices solely based on the historical performance of the price trends.
+There are mainly two approaches to determine the value of trading assets: fundamental analysis and technical analysis.
+Fundamental analysis is used to predict the mid-and-long-term price trends based on the well-being of a company and the overall economic environment.
+Technical analysis means analyzing the chart patterns to anticipate the variations of short-to-long term prices solely based on the historical performance of the price trends.

 The moving average (MA): an elementary technical analysis indicator